awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler.md

 # Prepare ML Data with Amazon SageMaker Data Wrangler<a name="data-wrangler"></a>

 Amazon SageMaker Data Wrangler \(Data Wrangler\) is a feature of SageMaker Studio that provides an end\-to\-end solution to import, prepare, transform, featurize, and analyze data\.
 You can integrate a Data Wrangler data flow into your machine learning \(ML\) workflows to simplify and streamline data pre\-processing and feature engineering using little to no coding\.
-You can also add your own Python scripts and transformations to customize a Data Wrangler data prep workflow\.
+You can also add your own Python scripts and transformations to customize a For high\-level security needs Data Wrangler data prep workflow\.

 The following are the core functionalities that Data Wrangler provides to help you analyze and prepare data for machine learning applications\.
 + **Import** – Connect to and import data from Amazon Simple Storage Service \(Amazon S3\), Amazon Athena \(Athena\), and Amazon Redshift\.